Deathstroke: The Judas Contract

 During The Judas Contract, the Titans eventually entrusted Terra with all of their secret identities.
 Once Slade had this information, he used it to systematically subdue each of the Titans, exploiting them at their weakest moments.
-Donna Troy was gassed at her photo studio, Changeling was anesthetized with tainted envelopes while responding to fan mail, Victor Stone was electrically shocked by a chair in his own apartment, Koriand'r was ambushed with a device that affected her powers, and Raven was taken down by Terra herself.
+Donna Troy was gassed at her photo studio, Changeling was anesthetized with tainted envelopes while responding to fan mail, Victor Stone was electrically shocked by a chair in his own apartment, Starfire was ambushed with a device that affected her powers, and Raven was taken down by Terra herself.
 Nightwing was last to be attacked and he was confronted by Deathstroke himself.
 He avoided being captured and soon discovered that his teammates had already been taken.
 Nightwing arrived at Titans Tower to discover Slade's ex-wife and son.
 She told Nightwing that Terra was a traitor, how each of his teammates were captured, and related the origin of Deathstroke.

-Nightwing, to confront Deathstroke and the H.I.V.E., joined Jericho (Joseph Wilson).
+Nightwing, to confront Deathstroke and H.I.V.E., joined Jericho (Joseph Wilson).
 During the confrontation, Deathstroke recognized Jericho as his son, which caused him to hesitate.
 Jericho freed the Titans by possessing his father's body.
 After Terra died during the battle, Slade was then taken into custody.

 Slade was put on trial for his crimes, but the trial was deliberately sabotaged by Changeling so that he could kill Slade himself, believing that he was responsible for Terra's betrayal of the Titans.
 Slade agreed to the confrontation, but showed up out of costume.
 Changeling found himself unable to kill Slade, so instead they talked.
 Feeling some empathy for his grief, Slade explained his past with Terra, and Changeling realized that Slade was not to blame for the choices that Terra had made.
 The two men parted on peaceful terms, with Slade returning to Africa with Wintergreen.